Any Fin for Love Excerpt

-She had her father's old road map on the passenger seat, and two miles ahead lay the town of Loon, Alabama.
-The next left should take her to the only marina on Loon Lake.
-She glanced in her rearview mirror to be sure the narrow johnboat still hugged the trailer as it bumped along behind her Jeep, and she almost missed her turn to the Loon Marina.
-Trailering a boat came as a new experience, and the steering wheel held permanent finger indentations from her stranglehold since leaving Miami.
-She'd enjoyed dozens of fishing trips with her dad during her childhood, but her only responsibility had been to show up with her rod and tackle box.
+Her GPS indicated the town of Loon, Alabama lay two miles dead ahead.
+The next left should take her straight to the only marina on Loon Lake.
+A glance in the rearview mirror proved her dad’s narrow johnboat still hugged its trailer as the tandem bumped along behind her Jeep.
+That wayward glance almost caused her to miss the turn to the Loon Marina.
+Trailering a boat had come as a new experience, and the leather steering wheel now held permanent finger indentations from her stranglehold since leaving Miami.
+She had enjoyed dozens of fishing trips with her father during her childhood, but Cody’s only responsibility had been to show up with her rod and tackle box.

-“Put your best foot forward, Cody," Jack's voice echoed in her head, “and finish what you start.”
+“Put your best foot forward,” her dad’s voice echoed in her head, “and finish what you start.”

 How bad could this be?

 “Really?”
-Lynette went to the window to have a peek.
+Lynette strode to the window to have a peek.
 “Well, I’ll be.
-I thought Jubal rented the last slip.”
+I thought Jubal rented that last slip.”
 She turned back with a broad grin.
 “The boat can’t be out on the lake since no one’s been through here today.
-Look's like this is your lucky day.
-Come on over to the back counter, and we’ll do your paperwork."
+Looks like this is your lucky day.
+Come on over to the back counter, and we’ll get your paperwork done.”

-“I wanted a slip so I didn’t have to launch my boat every day during the tournament," she said, making conversation as she followed Lynette across the tiny market.
+“I wanted a slip, so I didn’t have to launch my boat every day during the tournament,” Cody told her as she followed Lynette across the tiny market.
 The woman stopped so fast Cody ran right into her.
 “Sorry.”

-Lynette twisted around, eyes wide.
+Lynette spun around, eyes wide.
 “Did you say tournament?”

 “The Annual Loon Lake Fishing Tournament?”

-“Yes again."
-She narrowed her eyes.
+“Yes again.”
+Cody narrowed her eyes.
 “Am I missing something here?”